carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 Xsd provides more indicators to order the elements or to define occurrence of elements:

-Order indicators, used to define the order of the elements, treated as tags:
+**Order indicators**, used to define the order of the elements, treated as tags:

 -  All - The all indicator specifies that the child elements can appear in any order, and that each child element must occur only once.
 -  Choice - The choice indicator specifies that either one child element or another can occur.